-Where a Government Servant is promoted to a higher post (when he is not in Automatic Advancement Scheme) the pay is fixed under FR 22 (B).
+Where a Government Servant is promoted to a higher post (when he is in Automatic Advancement Scheme - 6 Years (SG) / 12 Years (SPPIA) / 18 Years (SPPIB)) the pay is fixed under FR 22 (B).
 The individual is allowed option to have the benefit of this fixation either from the date of increment itself or from the date on which he is entitled to the next increment in the Lower Post.